Overview

 Nortriptyline for facial pain

-If you have chronic pain in the face, we might prescribe you a medicine called nortriptyline.
+If you have chronic face pain, we might prescribe you a medicine called nortriptyline.
 Chronic pain (also called persistent pain) is long-term pain that lasts for more than 3 months.

 Nortriptyline is a type of medicine called a tricyclic antidepressant (TCA).
-It is widely used to treat depression, but lower amounts (doses) can treat pain.
+It's widely used to treat depression, but lower amounts (doses) can treat pain.

 This medicine is only available on prescription.
-It is usually only prescribed if other medicines have caused significant drowsiness.
+It's usually only prescribed if other medicines have caused significant drowsiness.

 Always follow the dose prescribed by your doctor, and read the leaflet that comes with your medicine.